Albert0i/prisma-planetscale/README.md

 ![alt studio-2](img/studio-2.JPG)

 ### VI.
 Summary
 Repeating modifying schema and migrating would cause [migration errors](https://www.prisma.io/docs/guides/migrate/production-troubleshooting#failed-migration).
 I just can't figure out why and how to fix it.
 The easiest way is to completely remove the **migrations** folder and re-migrate, re-seed the tables again.
-Due to the limitation on my Planetscale free plan, A shadow url is required.
+Due to the limitation on my Planetscale free plan, a shadow url is required.
 This is where my [laragon](https://laragon.org/index.html) comes into play.

 ![alt laragon](/img/laragon.JPG)